meatballs/AnvilUplinkWindows/README.rst

 Your subclass will need to include attributes for its name and a method named 'SvcDoRun' This is the code  that will be executed when the service starts.
-If you only need to connect to and anvil app, there is a method which you can call to do that.
+If you only need to connect to an anvil app, there is a method which you can call to do that.

 Here is an example which loads the anvil key from an environment variable::